jdvfx/dotfiles/README.md

 # dotfiles

 I'm using GNU Stow to symlink the config files.\
-for example: `stow -t ~ alacritty` to alias the content of the alacritty folder to ~\
+for example: `stow -t ~ alacritty` to alias the content of the alacritty directory to ~\
 or: `stow -t */` to alias everything at once